 (Also Called 'Botox Injections')

 BOTOX® is the brand name of a toxin produced by the bacterium Clostridium botulinum.
-In large amounts, this toxin can cause botulism, which is generally associated with food poisoning.
-Despite the fact that one of the most serious complications of botulism is paralysis, scientists have discovered a way to use it to human advantage.
-Small, diluted amounts can be directly injected into specific muscles causing controlled weakening of the muscles.
+In large amounts, this toxin can cause a form of muscle paralysis known as botulism, which is usually associated with food poisoning.
+Even though one of the most serious complications of botulism is paralysis, scientists have discovered a way to use it to human advantage.
+Small, diluted (weakened) amounts can be directly injected into specific muscles, causing controlled relaxation of the muscles.

 How does BOTOX® work?

+BOTOX® is injected with a fine needle into specific muscles, with only minor discomfort.
 The procedure takes only a few minutes and no anesthesia is required.
-BOTOX® is injected with a fine needle into specific muscles with only minor discomfort.
-It generally takes three to seven days to take full effect.
-It is best to avoid alcohol at least one week prior to treatment.
-Aspirin and anti-inflammatory medications should be stopped two weeks prior to treatment (if given permission by a physician) in order to reduce bruising.
+It generally takes three to seven days, but sometimes even as long as two weeks, to take full effect.
+It is best to avoid alcohol at least one week before treatment.
+Aspirin and anti-inflammatory medications should be stopped two weeks before treatment (if given permission by a physician) in order to reduce the risk of bruising.

 How long does a BOTOX® injection last?

-The effects of BOTOX® will last four-to-six months.
-As muscle action gradually returns, the lines and wrinkles begin to reappear.
-After repeated injections the lines and wrinkles will often appear less severe because the muscles are being trained to relax.
+The effects of BOTOX® will last four to six months.
+As muscle action gradually returns, the lines and wrinkles begin to reappear and will need to be re-treated to maintain the effect.
+After repeated injections, the lines and wrinkles will often appear less severe because the muscles are being trained to relax.